Go to content

 return [ 'if', () => age() >= 18, [ 'p', 'You are at least 18 years old.' ] ];

-In order to create multiple elements based on a single condition, you can wrap them in a fragment:
+You can create multiple elements based on a single condition:

 const [ visible, setVisible ] = state( true );